TylorS/typed/readme.md

 - Type-safe error tracking
 - Type-safe dependency tracking
 - Type-safe routing
-- Type-safe servers and clients end-to-end, including mocks
+- Type-safe servers and clients end-to-end

 **Model your user's behavior like the browser:**